BitzArt/Flux/README.md

 - **Cleaner Code:** Maintain a clean and organized codebase.
 With the configuration handling the heavy lifting, your interactions remain consistent and easy to manage.
 This is Dependency Inversion at it's finest.

-- **Flexible Services:** Whether you're working with APIs, messaging systems, or other external dependencies, your code follows a unified approach.
+- **Flexible Services:** Your code working with external dependencies follows a unified approach.
 The package manages the intricacies behind the scenes.
 Switching from one service to another or adapting to different protocols becomes hassle-free.
 The configuration takes care of the adaptation, sparing your code from unnecessary complexities.

 - **Unit Tests _(Work In Progress)_:** Easily create a mock external service and use it in your unit tests.